dylanhogg/awesome-python/README.md

 ⭐ 806

 ## Security
-Security related libraries: vulnerability discovery, SQL injection, environment auditing etc.
+Security related libraries: vulnerability discovery, SQL injection, environment auditing.

 1. <a href="https://github.com/swisskyrepo/payloadsallthethings">swisskyrepo/</a><b><a href="https://github.com/swisskyrepo/payloadsallthethings">PayloadsAllTheThings</a></b>
 A list of useful payloads and bypass for Web Application Security and Pentest/CTF